 - Avoid confrontation or settlement discussions with opposing parties.
 It is always advisable to have an attorney help you communicate with other parties in a dispute.

 - Be aware of any paperwork or hospital documents you have signed that refer to alternative dispute resolution (ADR), or arbitration, which may affect your ability to file a lawsuit.

 - Keep a journal and timeline of your experience, including any physical or mental injuries, symptoms, hospitalizations, doctor’s appointments, medications, etc. Also keep a record of how these elements of your experience have affected your day-to-day life.

 - Keep copies of any invoices, bills, or insurance statements you may receive that are related to your medical negligence case.

 - Remember that medical malpractice claims have a two (2) year statute of limitations, meaning that after the two years have passed, you may be unable to pursue legal action.

-While pursuing legal action against a healthcare provider or hospital may seem complicated or overwhelming, the team at Brown Wharton & Brothers has a reputation for aggressive advocacy and success on behalf of our clients.
+While pursuing legal action against a healthcare provider or hospital may seem complicated or overwhelming, the team at Birth Injury Guide has a reputation for aggressive advocacy and success on behalf of our clients.